 Tierra Bomba

-- Vista Mare Beach House – for a peaceful stay on a private beach and family rooms, you can’t ask for much better for a stay on Tierra Bomba.
-Although the food is overpriced.
+- Vista Mare Beach House – If you are looking for or a peaceful stay on a private beach with family rooms, you can’t ask for much better than Vista Mare Beach House on Tierra Bomba.
+One unfortunate thing is that the food is overpriced, but there are a few nearby restaurants you could walk to.

-- Blue Apple Beach – this beautiful beach club is stunning gem on Tierra Bomba, with good food and a room large enough for a family of 5.
-Be prepared for day trippers during the day and tranquil evenings.
+- Blue Apple Beach – This beautiful beach club is a stunning gem on Tierra Bomba, with good food and a room large enough for a family of 5.
+Be prepared for day trippers during the day, but tranquil evenings.

 Baru

-- Isla del Encanto – the closest thing to all-inclusive in the Rosario Islands with full board (three meals plus soda) and transportation included, plus amenities like kayaks, paddleboards, and a splash park pool for kids.
-While it’s popular with day-trippers, the resort maintains separate areas for hotel guests to ensure privacy while still allowing interaction with day visitors if desired.
+- Isla del Encanto – Isla del Encanto is the closest thing to all-inclusive in the Rosario Islands with full board (three meals plus soda) and transportation included.
+Amenities include kayaks, paddleboards, and a splash park pool for kids.
+While it’s popular with day-trippers, the resort has separate areas for hotel guests to ensure privacy while still allowing interaction with day visitors if desired.

-- Sofitel Barú Calablanca – an immaculate luxury hotel recommended by our local travel guide, featuring excellent amenities like a stunning pool, kids’ club, private beach, and evening entertainment.
-The only downside is the high price point, making it ideal for those seeking a premium experience.
+- Sofitel Barú Calablanca – An immaculate luxury hotel recommended by our local Cartagena expert, featuring excellent amenities like a stunning pool, kids’ club, private beach, and evening entertainment.
+The only downside is the high price point.

-- Hotel Playa Manglares – offers spacious family rooms and convenient car access on Barú, located in a quiet, eco-friendly area with a stunning private beach near the Aviary.
-However, it lacks water activities like kayaks and doesn’t have a pool, making it better suited for families who prefer a peaceful beach experience over resort amenities.
+- Hotel Playa Manglares – This pretty hotel offers spacious family rooms and convenient car access on Barú.
+It is located in a quiet, eco-friendly area with a stunning private beach near the Aviary.
+However, it lacks water activities like kayaks and doesn’t have a pool.

 Rosario Islands

-- Mangata Beach – one of the most beautiful resorts on Isla Grande, offering large family rooms with 4 beds, air conditioning, and activities like snorkeling and kayaking.
-The resort gets crowded with day-trippers from 10am-3pm and lacks a pool, but provides peaceful mornings and evenings for overnight guests.
+- Mangata Beach – One of the most beautiful resorts on Isla Grande, Mangata Beach offers large family rooms with 4 beds, air conditioning, and activities like snorkeling and kayaking.
+The resort gets crowded with day-trippers from 10am-3pm and lacks a pool, but you’ll love the peaceful mornings and evenings for overnight guests.

-- Hotel Islabela – beautiful bungalows on the isle of Bolivar but requires families with multiple children to book two separate cabins.
-The property gets crowded with day-trippers until 3:30pm, though overnight guests enjoy privacy in bungalows located away from the main visitor areas.
+- Hotel Islabela – Here you will find beautiful bungalows on the Isle of Bolivar.
+Unfortunately families with multiple children need to book two separate cabins.
+The property gets crowded with day-trippers until 3:30pm.
+The bungalows are located away from the main visitor areas, so there’s still some privacy.

-- Hotel Isla Del Sol – excellent family accommodations with rooms for up to 5 people, air conditioning, and great amenities including a calm beach in crystal clear water, pool, and playground.
-The main downside is that it gets crowded with day-trippers during peak hours, though it provides a full range of activities from snorkeling to mangrove tours.
+- Hotel Isla Del Sol – Excellent family accommodations with rooms for up to 5 people, air conditioning, and great amenities including a calm beach in crystal clear water, pool, and playground.
+The main downside is that it gets crowded with day-trippers during peak hours, like many other resorts.
+There are a full range of activities offered, like snorkeling and mangrove tours, to keep your busy during the afternoon.

 Get more info on the hotels in Baru and the Rosario Islands here.